-The current application is for approval of a detailed site plan for East Marlton, Section 18, 21 and 22, containing 77.16 acres in the R-T and R-80 Zones for the construction of 396 single-family attached units, the extension of Heathermore Boulevard east of the railroad tracks to its intersection with East Marlton Avenue, and a portion of East Marlton Avenue; and a Type II tree conservation plan for the entire area of East Marlton, which encompasses 580.43 acres.
+The revised plans are for approval of a detailed site plan for East Marlton, Section 18, 21 and 22, containing 77.16 acres in the R-T and R-80 Zones for the construction of 396 single-family attached units, the extension of Heathermore Boulevard east of the railroad tracks to its intersection with East Marlton Avenue, and a portion of East Marlton Avenue; and a Type II tree conservation plan for the entire area of East Marlton, which encompasses 580.43 acres.
 The TCPII submitted with the DSP for Sections 18, 21 and 22 includes the clearing and woodland conservation proposed for DSP-03035, which was previously approved.
-The subject property has an approved Stormwater Management Concept Approval Letter (22351-2001-00) superceding the previous Concept Approval, which was issued on February 19, 2002 and is valid until June 30, 2004.
+The subject property has an approved stormwater management concept approval letter (22351-2001-00) superceding the previous concept approval, which was issued on February 19, 2002 and is valid until June 30, 2004.